VIDIUN/vmc-ng/docs/contribution/logging-guidelines.md

 When you are adding context, you can add almost everything.
 Still there is a rule of thumb that you should follow: never, ever log:
  - credentials
  - passwords
- - any sensitive information (for example ks)
+ - any sensitive information (for example vs)

 ## Log message structure
 - Start with the action (send data / enter state / exit state etc.)